 South Whitehall Township Police Pension Plan: If an actuarial study shows the Plan to have sufficient assets to fund plan benefits, member contributions are suspended.
-Effective January 1, 2016, members contribute 1% of compensation.
-The rate increase to 1.5% for 2017 and 2018.
-For 2019, the rate is 2%.
+Effective January 1, 2017, members contribute 1.5% of compensation.
+Effective January 1, 2019, the rate is 2%, and effective January 1, 2021 the rate is 2.25%.
 Member contributions are credited with 7% interest.